Belgian nobility: Marquesses

 Members of twelve families bear today the title of marquess.
-These titles have origins prior to the French Revolution, and used to be connected to physical marquisates.
+These titles have origins prior to the French Revolution and used to be connected to physical marquisates.
 In most of these families, the title descends by male primogeniture.

 Counts

-The titles Count of Hainault and Count of Flanders, historically associated with major provinces of what is now Belgium, are used as dynastic titles for members of the Belgian Royal Family.
+The titles Count of Hainault and Count of Flanders, historically associated with major provinces of what is now Belgium, are used as dynastic titles for members of the Belgian royal family.

 Count is the highest-ranked title still granted by the Belgian monarch.
 There are approximately 90 families in Belgium where at least one of the members bears the title of count or countess.

 Viscounts

 There are approximately 45 families in Belgium where at least one of the members bears the title of Viscount.

 Barons

-More than 300 individuals bear the title of Baron or Baroness.
+Around 300 individuals bear the title of Baron or Baroness.
 The title may descend either by masculine primogeniture or to all legitimate descendants in the male-line of the original title-holder.